fuzheado/doublevisionbrowser/README.md

-# doublevisionbrowser
+# doublevision browser
-Jupyter notebook that browses Met Museum object and corresponding Wikidata items in parallel.
+A Jupyter notebook that browses Met Museum object and corresponding Wikidata items in parallel.

 This notebook takes a list of Met Museum object IDs, and makes a clickable list from them.

+Paste in a list of Met object IDs into the first box, which can be one per line or comma separated.
+Pressing the "Populate list" button will fill in the second list.

 When an item is clicked, the Met Museum API is consulted and basic information is returned, including an image if available as open access/public domain/CC0.